The concept of this in JavaScript

 this is a special keyword in JavaScript that means “the object that is calling the function.”
 Its value depends on how the function is invoked.

-• With call/apply/bind: we can explicitly set the value of this.
+thishas no own binding, it inherits from the surrounding lexical scope. - With call/apply/bind: we can explicitly set the value of

 // Global scope